 Understand the environmental factors in your location and how they affect different trees.
 Then use this insight to choose your trees more carefully or find solutions to counter the effects if possible, for example, implement disease and pest control measures.

 Embrace mulching to help retain moisture, which is crucial to healthy growth, especially in young trees.
 Mulching also slows down the growth of trees, thereby preventing premature flowering and allowing the tree to grow stronger and healthier, which leads to better blooming and fruit formation.

 Prune your trees regularly to boost air flow, which in turn enhances plant health and growth.

-Our second choice, EarthPods Premium Fruit & Citrus Plant Food, is another organic contender that is rich with natural ingredients.
+Our top choice, EarthPods Premium Fruit & Citrus Plant Food, is an organic contender that is rich with natural ingredients.
 We especially like its organic packaging, including the capsule shell which dissolves right into the soil after use.
 We also like how easy to apply it is.

 Our second choice, Dr. Earth Natural Wonder Fruit Tree Fertilizer, earns this spot for its organic formulation, suitability for both potted and garden plants, long-term nutrients supply, its resealable bag, and great pricing.
 We also appreciate the fact that it’s certified by 3 major US organic certification bodies.